 Extra Credit.To earn extra credit, catch up on your homework assignments and propose to me an interesting and/or useful project you want to pursue.

 Grades.Your current grades and detailed comments on your work will be published on this web page through the semester.
 Mouse over an italicized score to see details pop up in a tooltip.
 (If this does not work in your browser, one workaround is to read the page source.)
-A raw final score of 50% homework (hw) and 25% each exams (ex) and participation (ppn) is half-curved against those of all other enrollees; then the first quintile earns an A, the second a B, and so on.
+Two thirds of the raw grade is homework; two ninths are exam(s) and one ninth is participation.
+These figures are half-curved against those of all other enrollees by taking the mean of the raw score and the percentile.
+A, B, C, and D grades represent scores in the first, second, third, and fourth deciles.

 Help.We all need help, all the time.
 Class forums (when in use) provide a space for rapid interchange of short messages between you and your colleagues.
 The Academic Computing Resource Center in Batmale Hall offers orientations and peer tutoring.
 Lastly, you may always come to the instructor's office hours for a conversation about the problem.